renodor1/renodor1/README.md

 - 👋 Hi, I’m Reno Garcia.
 - 👀 I’m interested in computer programming languages...
 - 🌱 I’m currently learning software programming, in the logic part of the programming...
-- 💞️ I’m looking to collaborate on java Script, css ...
+- 💞️ I’m looking to collaborate on java Script, css,html ...
 I am a trilangual person, English, Spanish and French.
 - My first project is about encrypting and decrypting text.
 You can write any text and the program will encrypt the
 - text and also you are able to decrypt the text in order to understand it.
 There is alert telling you the result of
 - the encrypting text.
 The name of the project is "Encriptador de texto".